Itheum/architecture-diagrams/live_whitepaper.md

 # Methods for Buying Data <a name="buying-data-1"></a>

 One-off datasets advertised for trade on the Data DEX are called “Data Packs”.
-As described in the above section “Decentralized Data Trade”, there are various types of data that can be put up for trade on the Data DEX.
+As described in the “Decentralized Data Trade” section above, there are various types of data that can be put up for trade on the Data DEX.
 Along with one-off data sets (Data Packs), the Itheum Data DEX also allows for the trade to “Data Stream subscriptions” (see in a below section titled Data Streams)

 Data is traded via two channels:

 1. Direct between Data Creator and Buyer (Data Consumer)
-2. Via an intermediary, i.e.g. an authorised Data Coalition
+2. Via an intermediary (Authorized Data Coalition)

-Anyone with a crypto wallet can procure access to Data Packs or Data Streams under certain conditions:
+Anyone with a crypto wallet can procure access to Data Packs or Data Streams under the following conditions:

 1. They need to have $ITHEUM tokens to pay for the data.
 The $ITHEUM token is sent directly to the Data Creator (if the sale is directly between Data Creator and buyer) or to a Data Coalition if the Coalition is “brokering the trade”.

-2. Each Data Pack or Stream will have an associated “terms of use”, the buyer agrees to abide by these nominated terms.
-There will be dispute and conflict resolution processes in the future to protect the seller from misuse. (if the sale is directly between Data Creator and buyer)
+2. Each Data Pack or Stream will have an associated “terms of use” that the buyer agrees to abide by.
+In the future, there will be dispute and conflict resolution processes to protect the seller from misuse (if the sale is directly between Data Creator and buyer)

 3. If the purchase is via an authorized Data Coalition, then the buyer needs to adhere to the terms and conditions of use as per the Data Coalition and also put in collateral in the form of $ITHEUM tokens for a certain period (until the buyer earns a higher credibility score) – data traded via a Data Coalition has more robust misuse remediation and dispute resolution process handled via decentralized governance.